Fume Extraction, Perfected

 For more information on fume cupboard commissioning, please visit: "What Is EN 14175?"

-How you operate the cabinet depends on the specifications of the unit.
-Some products use modern touch-screen control systems, while others use mechanical switches.
-So always reference your cabinet manual before switching the unit on.
+How you operate the cabinet depends on the unit's specifications.
+Some products feature modern touch-screen control systems, while others use mechanical switches.
+If in doubt, reference your product manual before switching the unit on.
+On the other hand, gas taps, sinks and electrical sockets should function similarly regardless of brand.

 For more information on how to safely use your fume cupboard, please visit: "Top 5 Do’s and Don’ts of Fume Cupboards".